Bird flu: Russia registers first human case of AH5N8 | DW | 20.02.2021

-Health authorities say they have alerted the World Health Organization after seven workers at a poultry farm in southern Russia tested positive during a December outbreak.
+Health authorities say they have alerted the World Health Organization after seven workers at a poultry farm in southern Russia tested positive during an outbreak in December.

 Russia recorded the first case of a strain of bird flu virus being passed to humans from birds, health authorities said Saturday.